Maknee/OOC/README.md

 runtime type information for casting between classes and finding out an object's type at runtime.

-A Stackoverflow post that inspired this project https://stackoverflow.com/questions/2181079/object-oriented-programming-in-c
+A Stackoverflow post that inspired this project

+https://stackoverflow.com/questions/2181079/object-oriented-programming-in-c

 A better explanation of RTTI

 http://www.openrce.org/articles/full_view/23

 ## Who the heck would want to use this?

-Sometimes C gets a bit messy and hard to manage, even though I love writing C code.
+Sometimes, C does get a bit messy and hard to manage, even though I love writing raw C code :(.
-The standard library can be tricky at times and there are A LOT of unsafe functions that should/are depreciated.
-Even though using this project will add overhead, having managable code is important.
+The standard library can be tricky at times and there are plenty of unsafe functions that should/are depreciated.
+Anyone who is annoyed by the standard library or feel limited by the amount of primitive data structures in C (struct, arrays), should use this framework.

+## Why are you reimplementing C++, you dummy?

+Yup, I'll admit it.
+I'm pretty dumb for implementing this framework when C++ exists.
+But...
+I want to learn.
+I didn't fully understand the virtual function table concept.
+I didn't understand how RTTI works.
+This project gave me insight as to how higher level languages such as java are implemented.
+Plus, I want to use this in my other (future) projects :).

 ## Example